pnkraemer/probdiffeq/docs/examples/dynamic_output_scales.md

 # Dynamic and non-dynamic solvers

-You can choose between a `solvers.Solver()` (which does not calibrate the output-scale), a `solvers.MLESolver()` (which calibrates a global output scale via quasi-maximum-likelihood-estimation), and a `solvers.DynamicSolver()`, which calibrates a time-varying, piecewise constant output-scale via "local' quasi-maximum-likelihood estimation, similar to how ODE solver estimate local errors.
+You can choose between a `solvers.CalibrationFreeSolver()` (which does not calibrate the output-scale), a `solvers.MLESolver()` (which calibrates a global output scale via quasi-maximum-likelihood-estimation), and a `solvers.DynamicSolver()`, which calibrates a time-varying, piecewise constant output-scale via "local' quasi-maximum-likelihood estimation, similar to how ODE solver estimate local errors.

 But are these good for?
 In short: choose a `DynamicSolver` if your ODE output-scale varies quite strongly, and choose an `MLESolver` otherwise.